finos/symphony-wdk/docs/reference.md

 Executes an HTTP request.

+_nb: Only APIs that return a JSON response are supported.

 Key | Type | Required |
 ------------ | -------| --- |
 [url](#url) | String | Yes |